 \textbf{Equivalence Class:} The learning process uses data constraints to infer the causal diagram.
 However, these constraints often cannot uniquely identify the complete diagram.
 As a result, the analysis typically focuses on an equivalence class (EC) of causal diagrams that captures the constraints implied by the underlying causal system.
 When only observational data is available, such EC is called MEC.
 It characterizes causal graphs with the same set of d-separation statements over observable variables~\citep{spirtes2001causation, verma1992algorithm, spirtes2013causal, meek2013causal}.
 Under causal sufficiency, ~\citet{hauser2012characterization, yang2018characterizing} characterizes the $\mcI$-MEC. ~\citet{tian2001causal} first considers the equivalence class under local changes.
 When there are latents under soft intervention with known targets, \citet{kocaoglu2019characterization} characterize the $\mcI$-MEC while with unknown targets, it is called $\psi$-MEC~\citep{jaber2020causal}.
 When there is access to multiple domains, ~\citet{li2023causal} propose S-MEC.

 \textbf{Learning from Combined Datasets:} There are plenty of works in the literature on learning the causal structure from experiments (or across domains).
+However, most of them provide empirical approaches without theoretical analysis.
 Approaches like~\citet{perry2022causal, peters2016causal, ghassami2017learning, heinze2018invariant, huang2020causal} often assume Markovianity or specific functional models (e.g., linearity), or combinations of observational and interventional data with both known and unknown targets.